FTSE retreats after strong gains, led lower by miners and engine makers

 * Miners under pressure after last week’s rally

-* Rolls-Royce falls on probe by EU competition regulators (Updates prices at close)
+* Rolls-Royce falls on probe by EU competition regulators (Adds detail and quote, updates prices)

 By Kit Rees and Atul Prakash